c9s/bbgo/doc/configuration/slack.md

 <https://api.slack.com/apps>

-Click "Install your app" -> "Install to Workspace"
+Click "Install your app" -> "Install to Workspace" in *Settings/Basic Information*.

-Copy the *Bot User OAuth Token*.
+Copy the *Bot User OAuth Token* in *Features/OAuth & Permissions*.

 Put your slack bot token in the `.env.local` file: